 It took a while to get our food after ordering (~10-15 mins),

-so I found a sitting spot while my Fiancé waited.
+so I found a sitting spot while my friend waited for the order.

 After it was ready, we took it up to the room to eat.

 Looks yummy right?

 I had the Lobsicle ($14), while my friend had the Cajun Roll ($19).

 Both dishes were seasoned really well, and the meat was succulent.

 Taste-wise it was pretty good

 (but not the best Lobster I've ever had).